Providing education, experience, and empowerment to develop leadership.

 Our Vision

-The Leadership Learning Community presents students at Washburn University the opportunity to explore leadership development and concepts both in and outside of the classroom.
-Students in the Learning Community will live with peers who share an interest in leadership development.
-Students living in the community will be offered exclusive leadership opportunities to engage with campus and community members, attend outside programs and events related to leadership, and will be mentored by a Leadership Institute student who will serve as the Learning Community Resident Assistant.
-All students in the Community will be enrolled in the same section of LEl00: Exploring Concepts of Leadership.
+The Leadership and Community Engagement Learning Community presents students at Washburn University the opportunity to explore leadership development and concepts both in and outside of the classroom.
+Students in the Learning Community will live with peers who share an interest in leadership development and community engagement.
+Participants will be offered exclusive leadership opportunities to engage with campus and community members, attend outside programs and events related to leadership, and will be mentored by a current Aleshire Center student who will serve as the Learning Community Resident Assistant.
+All students in the Community will be enrolled in the same section of LE100: Exploring Concepts of Leadership.

 Academic Programs